nmouquet/RLS_AESTHE/README.md

 ## File with all results

 The file results/conservation/01_sptable_fishery.csv contains all the information used and produced in this study at the species level for the 2417 species concerned.
-You are welcome to use it by citing properly our work, but even more welcome to contact us (nicolas.mouquet@@cnrs.fr) if you want to collaborate :)
+You are welcome to use it by citing properly our work, but even more welcome to contact us (nicolas.mouquet@cnrs.fr) if you want to collaborate :)

 ## Figures and Tables